ministryofjustice/cloud-platform/architecture-decision-record/cp30/ADR-002-argocd-gitops-fleet-management.md

 ### EKS Capability Constraint

 **Hard limit:** EKS allows only one Argo CD Capability instance per cluster ([source](https://docs.aws.amazon.com/eks/latest/userguide/capabilities.html)).
-If a future security assessment requires that IAM credentials for live clusters are never co-located with credentials for non-live clusters on the same compute, the architecture can evolve to two hub clusters (one per environment tier).
-This is documented as an escalation path, not the baseline design.
+Because a single instance cannot keep live and non-live IAM credentials on separate compute, the platform runs two hubs — one per environment tier — rather than one hub spanning both.
+This gives each tier its own Argo CD Capability instance and guarantees that live and non-live credentials are never co-located.
+The two hubs are the baseline design (see Implementation Notes → "Two-Hub Model").

 ---